mattearly/DarkAndDarkerLobbyHelper/readme.md

     - Z - Vender All Non-Collector Items (waits for confirm)
     - T - Move All Inventory To Stash Routine

-## known issues
+## Known Issues

-  - there can be issues with the lobby being slower than expected, in which case the delays between clicks must be increased, adjust making delays faster with prejudice as it can exacerbate this problem
+  - there can be issues with the lobby being slower than expected, in which case the delay globals constants need increased in [src/LobbyButtonFunctionsLibrary.ank](src/LobbyButtonFunctionsLibrary.ank)
   - there is an issue with some DaD UI buttons occasionally not functioning. (appears to be an native game UI problem)
-  - the de-equip routine will sometimes throw things in your stash (especially if you are holding down alt (or have that longstanding native bug were DaD thinks you are pressing alt until you tap it again))
+  - the de-equip routine will sometimes throw things in your stash (especially if you are holding down alt (or have that longstanding native bug were DaD thinks you are holding alt until you tap it again))
-  - Moving your mouse while something is active may cause it to click the wrong place or fail, take hand off mouse while pressing a hotkey for best results
+  - Moving your mouse while a routine is active may click the wrong place or fail, Take hand off mouse after pressing a hotkey for best results
-  - there is an issue with Set Volume were it doesn't work for all lobbies (adventure and arena I've noticed, the left side buttons are apparently in a different location on those modes).